dpretet/axi-crossbar/doc/architecture.md

 the user is responsible to drive correctly this field according the specification.

-AXI4-lite doesn't support LAST signals.
+AXI4-lite doesn't support `xLAST` signals.
 The core handles them internally for its own purpose and the user doesn't need to take care of them.
 The user can tied them to `0` or `1` or leave them unconnected.

-All other fields specified by AXI4 and not mentioned in this section are not supported by the core when AXI4-lite mode is selected.
+All other fields specified by AXI4 but not in AXI4-lite and not mentioned in this section are not supported by the core when AXI4-lite mode is selected.
 They are not used neither carried across the infrastructure and the user can safely ignore them.

 ## Outstanding Requests Support